 How To Clean Fish: Fresh Sardines

 Of course it is a bloody little job and then there is also that faint fishy aroma filling your nostrils all the time.
 It comes with the fish.
-But if you’re lucky, then your fishmonger might want to clean the fish for you.
+But if you are lucky, then your fishmonger might want to clean the fish for you.

 Unfortunately my local supermarket and fishmonger charge double the price for ready cleaned fillets… so I prefer to do it myself.
-It still costs peanuts, I’m not going to lie.
-But if I can clean them myself, I’ll do it.
-I enjoy it!
-Just as I enjoy cleaning seafood, like squid!
+It still costs peanuts, I am not going to lie.
+But if I can clean them myself, I will do it.

 So there you are, you just cleaned a bunch of sardines.
 Good job!

-So what recipe do you make with them?
-Here’s a great fresh sardine recipe for you to try: Venetian sardines with raisins and pine nuts aka sarde in saor!
-Breaded pan fried sardines marinated in vinegar…
+Here is a great fresh sardine recipe for you to try: Venetian sardines with raisins and pine nuts or in Italian sarde in saor!
+This dish contains floured and pan fried sardines marinated in vinegar…

-Then here we go!
+Then here we go.